LaunchPlatform/beanhub-beancount-cookiecutter/{{ cookiecutter.project_slug }}/README.md

 The username is `{{ username }}` as your BeanHub account, and the password should be the access token's secret key value.

-You can modify your accounting book locally and push it to BeanHub.
+You can modify your accounting book locally, commit and push it to BeanHub.
 See what happens:

 ```bash
 git push